 All meals are freshly prepared on the school premises.
-There is a daily selection of hot meals including a vegetarian option.
+There is a daily selection of hot meals including vegan and vegetarian option.
 Your child may have school meals all week or on just a selection of days i.e. Monday and Friday.

 Dinner money should be paid weekly each Monday.
 Alternatively you may pay in advance on a termly basis.
 Application forms for Free School Meals are available from the school office.
 Children may also bring a packed lunch.